-The Kansas Department of Revenue has a Division of Vehicles (DOV) that oversees "law relating to vehicle license plates and certificates of title, motor vehicle dealer licensing, and driver licensing control."
-County treasurers helps the DOV process all vehicle registrations, "tags and renewals" as well as vehicle titles and personalized plate applications.
+The Kansas Department of Revenue's Division of Vehicles (DOV) manages vehicle license plates, certificates of title, motor vehicle dealer licensing, and driver licensing control.
+County treasurers assist the DOV in processing all vehicle registrations, tags, renewals, vehicle titles, and personalized plate applications.

-Looking to buy a used car in Kansas?
-Our free online license plate lookup tool will get you a free VIN report as well as complete information about a vehicle, whether it's yours or a used car on sale.
-All you need to do is key in the license plate number into the text field, select the state the car was registered in, and click the "Check License Plate" button.
-Within a few moments, you'll have access to all the information you need!
+Planning to buy a used car in Kansas?
+Use our free online license plate lookup tool to obtain a free VIN report and complete vehicle information, whether it’s your car or one you're considering purchasing.
+Simply enter the license plate number, select the state of registration, and click the "Check License Plate" button.
+You'll have access to all the necessary details within moments!

 Where Do I Find Kansas License Plate Numbers?

 Kansas only requires rear plates to be displayed on the car.
-If you're not currently with your vehicle, you can always find the license plate number on important documents such as the registration application receipt (seen below).
+If you're not currently with your vehicle, you can always find the license plate number on important documents such as the registration application receipt.

 Any resident of Kansas will need to title and register their car at their local county treasurer's office before they can get a license plate for it.
 Vehicle registrations need to be done within 60 days from the date of purchase.

-Items you may need to furnish at the county treasurer's office include:
+Documents that you may need to bring to the county treasurer's office include:

 License Plates Available in Kansas